AvaloniaUI/avalonia-docs/docs/basics/user-interface/styling/control-themes.md

 There a two ways in which a control theme can be found:

 - If the control's `Theme` property is set, then that control theme will be used; otherwise
-- Avalonia will search the upwards through the logical tree for a `ControlTheme` resource with an `x:Key` which matches the control's style key
+- Avalonia will search the upwards through the logical tree for a `ControlTheme` resource with an `x:Key` which matches the control's [style key](styles#style-key)

-:::info
+:::tip
-Notice that this means that only a single control theme can be applied to a control at any one time.
+If you're having trouble getting Avalonia to find your theme, make sure it's returning a [style key](styles#style-key) which matches the `x:Key` and `TargetType` of your control theme
 :::

 In effect this means that you have two choices for how to define your control theme: